ROS-Force/NavCAM-Contest/catkin_ws/src/object_detection/README.md

 ## Yolo Model

 This package performs detection of objects using the state of the art You Only Look Once (YOLO) and for tracking we use the Alex Bewley SORT implementation.
-For more information about YOLO, Darknet and SORT algorithm see the following links: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/), [Alex Bewley SORT implementation](https://github.com/abewley/sort),[SORT paper](https://arxiv.org/abs/1602.00763).
+For more information about YOLO, Darknet and SORT algorithm see the following links: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/), [Alex Bewley SORT implementation](https://github.com/abewley/sort), [SORT paper](https://arxiv.org/abs/1602.00763).

 Based on the [COCO](http://cocodataset.org/#home) dataset we can detect 80 classes: